 Our latest science experiments for kids is all about leaves!
-We used red colored water to observe how liquids move through the leaves of plants.
+We used colored water to observe how liquids move through the leaves of plants.
+This post also includes a free printable recording sheet.

 With all the new growth in our yard this spring, we’ve been spending lots of time outside observing all the changes.
 Lucy has especially been interested in the parts of plants and flowers, so we decided to look more closely at the leaves of plants and trees in our yard with a leaf experiment for kids.
 (Be sure to check out our other plant & flower activities: Bean Dissection Experiment, Observing Plant Growth with Bulbs, and An Invitation to Explore Flowers.)